Effective heat rash treatment and prevention

-With warmer weather upon us, you’re probably itching to get outside and we don’t blame you.
-But with heat and sunlight come more risk for heat rash and other ailments, like sunburn, dehydration heat cramps, heat exhaustion, heat stroke, and allergy exacerbations.
+With warmer weather upon us, you’re probably itching to get outside more often.
+But with exposure to heat and sunlight, there is a risk of heat rash and other warm weather-related ailments, like sunburn, dehydration, heat cramps, heat exhaustion, heat stroke, and summer allergies.

-You may be especially susceptible if you’re engaged in intense physical activity that makes you sweat.
+You may be especially susceptible to heat rash if you’re engaged in intense physical activity that makes you sweat.
 To prevent injury or heat rash, it’s important you take precautions to protect yourself and your family.

-How can you be sure your rash is in fact a heat rash?
-And, if it is, what’s the fastest way to get rid of it?
-Let’s take a look.
+How do you know if your rash is a heat rash?
+And, if it is, how can you get rid of heat rash quickly?

-Given that your skin is the largest organ in your body, it’s not surprising that many different skin rashes exist.
+Given that your skin is the largest organ in your body, it’s not surprising that many different skin rashes exist and it can be difficult to identify what type of rash you have.
 Heat rashes (also known as miliaria) are one of the most common types of rashes, affecting both children and adults.

 • Raised or rough areas on the skin